(734) 284-8088

 The term “osseointegration” is a bit of a mouthful but it’s a natural process that involves the metal post fusing with your jawbone which greatly contributes to the strength of dental implants.
 If this didn’t happen, there wouldn’t be any stability.

-Generally speaking, you can expect for osseointegration and full healing to take several months.
+Generally speaking, after the placement of dental implants, you can expect for osseointegration and full healing to take several months.
 This is obviously much longer than other types of restoration but many of our patients would agree that the time required for the dental implant process is well worth the end result.
-Our dentists can discuss your individual situation with you so you’re aware of all commitments.
+Our local dental implant dentists can discuss your individual situation with you so you’re aware of all commitments.

 Learn MoreDental Implant Care: Tips for Long-Lasting Results

-Sticking to a strict oral hygiene routine will not only benefit your new implant(s), but your overall mouth health as well.
+Sticking to a strict oral hygiene routine after replacing teeth with dental implants will not only benefit your new restoration, but your overall mouth health as well.
 Our dentists also recommend positive lifestyle choices like refraining from smoking or using tobacco products, especially during the healing process.
 Amazingly, implants can last the rest of your life if cared for properly.

 While it is more rare, dental implants can fail if something goes wrong soon after placement or there are conflicting health conditions like diabetes.
 Physical injuries to the mouth or dental emergencies can disrupt the healing process while munching on harder foods before the bone has become strong enough can also cause issues and a higher chance of failure.

-Accidental circumstances aside, our dentists only want to set you up for success so if we find through exams, medical records, and dental X-rays that implants are not for you, we’ll explore other suitable procedures like dental bridges or dentures.
+Accidental circumstances aside, our dentists only want to set you up for success so we’ll always start with a dental implant consultation.
+If we find through exams, medical records, and dental X-rays that implants are not for you, we’ll explore other suitable procedures like dental bridges or dentures.